Improving $R(3,k)$ in just two bites: The hypergraph Ramsey number

-This procedure results in an $S_4^{(3)}$-free $3$-graph $H$ isomorphic to a subgraph of $H_2$ -- the first two steps result in no monochromatic $S_4^{(3)}$ being created, while the last two steps destroy the remaining copies of $S_4^{(3)}$.

-The link of any vertex $(v,v')\in V(H_2)$ is exactly the same as the graph $G_2$ above (when we replace $n$ by $n+1$, and delete horizontal and vertical edges, which get deleted with high probability when we construct $G$ anyways).
-So considering pairs $((v,v'),I)$ instead of $I$ in $V(G)$ yields the exact same computations as in Section~\ref{sec:prelim}.
-The extra factor of $n$ when counting these pairs can always be swallowed up in the error terms.
+The link of any vertex $v\in V(H)$ is exactly the same as the graph $G$ we constructed for $R(3,k)$.
+Considering pairs $(v,I)$ instead of $I$ in $V(G)$ yields the exact same computations as in Section~\ref{sec:prelim}.
+The extra factor of $n$ when counting these pairs can always be absorbed in the error terms.